 Remember not to write for family members or spouses to provide a personal reference.

 Make sure you don’t write for a person whom you have limited knowledge of.
 A vague or very general description of the applicant will negatively affect their chances of getting a job or admission.

 Personal Reference Letter Samples

 Text Sample 01

 Dear Mr. Steve:

-I am writing this letter to recommend Ken Jackson for a position in JP Morgan.
+I am writing this letter to recommend Ken Jackson for a position at JP Morgan.
 I have known Ken since his elementary school days, and I think he is very qualified for a position in your bank.
-We started our banking careers almost at the same time and in the same bank And I know first hand, Ken’s abilities as a team player, a goal-getter and one with excellent “people skills”.
+We started our banking careers almost at the same time and in the same bank And I know first hand, Ken’s abilities as a team player, a goal-getter, and one with excellent “people skills”.

 He is a deeply religious person, and he actively participates in his church activities and also does volunteer work in his community.
 Ken would be a great asset to your bank.
 If you have any more questions about him, please do not hesitate to ask.

-Sample of Simple Personal Reference Letter
+Tips of Writing Reference Letter